Bakery Style Chocolate Chip Cookies

 - Add chocolate chips and walnuts* and pulse gently until mixed in.

-- For jumbo cookies, weigh out dough balls to be about 6oz each (about ¾ cup per ball), or use my favorite 4 tbsp scoop, or classic cookie size.
-For jumbo, place 4 on a sheet.
-For 4 tbsp, place 6 on a sheet.
-For 2 tbsp classic size, place 12 on a sheet.I typically do no not usually NEED to chill mine, but chilling does ensure that it holds a great thick shape and enriches flavor.
+- Weigh out dough balls to be about 6oz each (about ¾ cup per ball).
+Place 4 cookie balls on each sheet (8 balls total) and bake for 10-12 minutes.* (See note for smaller cookies)I typically do no not usually NEED to chill mine, but chilling does ensure that it holds a great thick shape.

-- Bake for about 8-12 minutes depending on size.
-Let the cookies rest on the pan for 5 minutes, then transfer to a cooling rack.
+- Let the cookies rest on the pan for at least 10 minutes, then transfer to a cooling rack.

-- These will stay fresh in an airtight container for several days.
+- These will stay fresh in an airtight container for several days (but edible for much longer).
 These also freeze great.
 Let cool completely, then put them in an airtight bag or container and freeze for up to 3 months.
 You can also freeze the preformed dough balls as well for an easy way to have fresh hot cookies to pull out whenever!

 These cookies are AMAZING!
 So easy, and SO good.
 My mouth is watering just thinking about it. ????